 Draco Malfoy is one of the most complex characters in the series.
-In the films, he’s reduced to a bully until the sixth, and even then, his redemption is extremely simplified.
-Below are the biggest changes to cover from all seven books/eight films.
+In the films, he’s reduced to a bully until the sixth movie and, even then, his redemption is extremely simplified.
+Below are the biggest changes to cover from all seven books and eight films.

 In The Prisoner of Azkaban, Draco knows how to properly and gently open the Monster Book of Monsters.
 He also respects Buckbeak the hippogriff.
 In the film, there’s a scene during Hagrid’s Care of Magical Creatures class where Draco demonstrates his typical brashness to call the creature a chicken.
 But Buckbeak in the book actually bows for the young Slytherin, and Draco only insults him later.

 In The Half-Blood Prince, Draco befriends an unlikely fellow (sort-of) student.
 He’s often seen crying with and confiding in Moaning Myrtle, a character who also disappeared after The Chamber of Secrets.